 The Paris left bank walking tour goes throught a very pleasant district.
-The Seine River, Luxembourg Gardens, Saint-Germain-des-Près, Hermès store are its highlights.
-Left bank hotels are charming boutique hotels.
-Places to visit in Paris.
+The Seine River, Luxembourg Gardens, Saint-Germain-des-Près and Saint-Sulpice churches, Hermès store are its highlights.
+Paris walking tour maps.

 Do your shopping Rue Bonaparte (5) or Rue de Sèvres near by.
 Stop at Place Saint-Sulpice (6).
 Visit the church.
 Go to Luxembourg Gardens through Rue Férou (7).
 Finish at RER Luxembourg metro (8).
 Left Bank Paris map.